layershift/enscale-docs/pages/04.account-and-billing/01.account-types/docs.10.md

 ### Collaborator account

 These accounts are created by sending an invitation from your Enscale dashboard to people you'd like to give access to to your environments.
 A collaborator account is completely free, however users with this type of account cannot create their own environments.
 (Collaboration is possible with billing account owners as well - in that case the account will be still considered a billign account for all intents and purposes of this article.)
+To learn more about the collaboration feature, read our [feature description article](/features/collaboration).

 Now that we discussed the type of accounts, let's see their limitations: